ZebraDevs/Zebra-Iota-Edge-SDK/docs/tutorials/103/zebra-iota-edge-sdk-103-tutorial.md

-# Zebra-IOTA-Edge-SDK : Identity Enabler : 103 Tutorial <br> Verifying Credentials
+# Zebra-IOTA-Edge-SDK : Identity Enabler : 103 Tutorial

+<h2>Verifying Credentials</h2>

 In this tutorial you will learn how to use the **Identity Enabler** of the Zebra-IOTA Edge SDK verify interoperable identities for people, organizations or devices.